Rushland Boy, the fastest three hours in meeting, at the fastest week.

 Hello.

-Hello, Russell from Texas.
+Hello, Rush Dittos from Texas.

 Thank you, sir.

-But I'm wondering why they don't consider you know a lack of unity and what it can do to us because there's just so many of them.
+But I'm wondering why they don't consider, you know, a lack of unity and what it can do to us because there's just so many of them.

 Yeah, I hear you.